TabbyML/tabby/website/blog/2024-03-21-using-your-private-git-repository-context-for-completion/index.md

 ## Additional Notes

 Starting from version v0.9, Tabby Enterprise Edition offers a web UI to manage your git repository contexts.
 Additionally, a scheduler job management system has been integrated, streamlining the process of monitoring scheduler job statuses.
 With these enhancements, you can save a lot of effort in maintaining yaml config files and docker compose configurations.
 Furthermore, users can easily monitor visualized indexing results through the built-in code browser.
+In the upcoming v0.10, a new feature will be introduced that enables a direct connection to GitHub, simplifying and securing your access to private GitHub repositories.

 For further details and guidance, please refer to our enterprise edition documentation.